andreaslydemann/QCards/README.md

 # QCards

-An iOS app for creating smarter cue cards fast and easy.
+An iOS app for creating smarter cue cards.
 Use it for your next presentation to help you stay within topic and time.

 ---